Miley Cyrus Flaunts Toned Abs In Instagram Post Calling For People To Wear Masks

 “Love those pants,” someone else complimented the singer.

-“We missed you queen,” a final fan penned in the comment section.
+“We missed you queen,” a final fan penned in the comments section.

 This is the first time Miley has posted on the social media platform since July 4.
-Her last post was a throwback video of her performing at iHeartRadio Music Festival in 2017.
+Her last post was a throwback video of her performing at the iHeartRadio Music Festival in 2017.

 Although Miley is not wearing a face mask in this picture, she has shown herself wearing them in the past.
 This also is not the first time the former teen star has encouraged her followers to wear face coverings.
-In May she posted an image of herself wearing a bright facemask with a tongue out to her Instagram, as previously covered by The Inquisitr.
-The singer has been somewhat quiet throughout July, but earlier on in year was much more vocal about reminding her followers to wash their hands and to wear masks during the pandemic.
+In May, she posted an image of herself wearing a bright facemask with a tongue out to her Instagram, as previously covered by The Inquisitr.
+The singer has been somewhat quiet throughout July, but earlier on in the year, she was much more vocal about reminding her followers to wash their hands and to wear masks during the pandemic.